microsoft/AIReferenceArchitectures/README.md

 # AI Reference Architectures
 This repository contains the recommended ways to train and deploy machine learning models on Azure.
-It ranges from running massively parallel [hyperparameter tuning using Hyperdrive](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-tune-hyperparameters) to deploying deep learning models on [Kubernetes](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes).
-Each tutorial takes you step by step through the process to train or deploy your model.
-The tutorials are set up as Jupyter notebooks for the Python and PySpark ones, and RMarkdown for the R ones.
+It ranges from running massively parallel [hyperparameter tuning using Hyperdrive](https://github.com/Microsoft/MLHyperparameterTuning) to deploying deep learning models on [Kubernetes](https://github.com/Microsoft/AKSDeploymentTutorialAML).
+Each [tutorial](#tutorials) takes you step by step through the process to train or deploy your model.
+If you are confused about what service to use and when look at the [FAQ](#faq) below.

 For further documentation on the reference architectures please look [here](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/).

 # Getting Started
 This repository is arranged as submodules and therefore you can either pull all the tutorials or simply the ones you want.